github/docs/content/codespaces/setting-up-your-project-for-codespaces/setting-a-minimum-specification-for-codespace-machines.md

 ## Setting a minimum machine specification

-1. {% data variables.product.prodname_codespaces %} for your repository are configured in a `devcontainer.json` file.
+1. {% data variables.product.prodname_github_codespaces %} for your repository are configured in a `devcontainer.json` file.
 If your repository does not already contain a `devcontainer.json` file, add one now.
 See "[Add a dev container configuration to your repository](/free-pro-team@latest/codespaces/setting-up-your-project-for-codespaces/setting-up-your-project-for-codespaces)."
 1. Edit the `devcontainer.json` file, adding a `hostRequirements` property such as this:

    ```json{:copy}